 - the Red Sea coastal resort of Hurghada and other Red Sea resorts outside the Sinai peninsula, where Irish citizens are advised to arrive and depart by air and to strictly avoid travelling outside the resort;

-- Luxor and Aswan (including cruises between them) where Irish citizens are advised to exercise caution and arrive and depart by air.
+- Luxor, Aswan and Abu Simbel (including cruises between them) where Irish citizens are advised to exercise caution and arrive and depart by air.

-Protests and demonstrations can turn violent with little warning.
-Reports also indicate a high number of serious sexual assaults against women during demonstrations.
-Furthermore, as a result of recent legislative changes anyone participating in protests or demonstrations can expect to receive a lengthy prison sentence.
-For these reasons, we strongly advise Irish citizens who are currently in Egypt to avoid all protests and demonstrations and to monitor this travel advice and the local media for updates on the security situation.
+Egypt has experienced frequent political protests and demonstrations since the 2011 Revolution.
+Demonstrations can occur at any time and can turn violent with little warning.
+There have been a significant number of violent sexual assaults against women during demonstrations.
+As a result of legislative changes anyone participating in protests or demonstrations can expect to receive a lengthy prison sentence.
+We strongly advise Irish citizens who are currently in Egypt to avoid all protests and demonstrations.
 If caught up in a demonstration, Irish citizens should not attempt to take photographs and should leave the area immediately.

 Register with us

 If you’re visiting or planning to stay in Egypt, you should register your details with us so we can find you quickly if there’s an unforeseen crisis like civil disturbances a natural disaster or if you have a family emergency while you’re abroad.
 And, if necessary, we can offer help to you and your family.

 We suggest you learn as much as you can about Egypt before your trip.

 We also recommend reading our Know Before You Go travel guide for practical tips on travelling abroad.